Facebook Ads

 )"

-Gamesight can be set up to transfer your users' IP addresses and User-Agent values to your Facebook Pixel, enhancing match rates.
-This integration involves sending an unhashed IP address to Facebook, which Gamesight typically doesn't store (we usually hash IPs upon receipt).
-If you're interested in using this integration, please inform your account manager so we can enable the preservation and transfer of raw IP addresses to Facebook.
+Gamesight can be set up to transfer your users' IP addresses and User-Agent values to your Dataset, enhancing match rates.
+This integration involves sending an un-hashed IP address to Facebook, which Gamesight typically doesn't store (we usually hash IPs upon receipt).

-Once you have implemented one of the above strategies please reach out to your Gamesight account manager so we can validate the implementation and enable the data flow to your Facebook pixel.
-The additional IDs will not start being utilized until Gamesight confirms the implementation.
+Once you have implemented one of the above strategies, please contact Gamesight Support so that we can validate the implementation and enable the data flow to your Facebook Dataset.
+The additional IDs will not be utilized until Gamesight confirms the implementation.

 Troubleshooting